 - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities

-To ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (EPA) prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+To ensure tap water is safe to drink, the U.S. Environmental Protection Agency (EPA) prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily pose a health risk.

 Groundwater treatment plants aerate and filter water to remove dissolved iron and manganese.
 Chlorine is added to destroy any bacteria present and to maintain a level of disinfectant as the water travels through the distribution system.
 Fluoride is added to help strengthen resistance to cavities in teeth.
 A small amount of ammonia is used to minimize byproducts of the disinfection process and to enable chlorine to persist longer in the distribution system.